 DIY dreamcatcher instructions

-Putting this little nature art together is pretty easy and straight forward.
+Putting this little nature art together is pretty easy and straightforward.
 Basically, you will want to start by gluing your sticks into a triangle shape.
-Afterward, you can also wrap your corners with the string to reinforce it.
+Afterward, you can also wrap your corners with the string to reinforce them.

 Then you simply work your way around the entire triangle making loops around the sticks, always making sure to keep the last loop tight while you make the next loop.
 This is the first layer of your dreamcatcher web.